 A groundbreaking research study of the "lived experience" of individuals across the Greater Toronto Area who self-identify as Black or of African heritage.

 The study focuses on the contributions, successes, experiences and challenges of the people from this diverse set of communities.
 The research will provide valuable direction in identifying policies and other initiatives that will contribute to the health and vibrancy of the Black community, and by doing so, the health and vibrancy of the entire GTA community.

 The study consisted of in-depth one-on-one confidential interviews with a representative sample of more than 1,500 individuals across the GTA.

-The Environics Institute is conducting the research in partnership with Ryerson's Diversity Institute, the United Way of Greater Toronto, and the YMCA of Greater Toronto.
+The Environics Institute conducted the research in partnership with Ryerson's Diversity Institute, the United Way of Greater Toronto, and the YMCA of Greater Toronto.

-The research is guided by a Research Advisory Group, composed of academic researchers with an established track record of relevant research.
+The research was guided by a Research Advisory Group, composed of academic researchers with an established track record of relevant research.